John Hamilton-Gordon, 1st Marquess of Aberdeen and Temair: Political life

-Lord Aberdeen entered the House of Lords following his succession to his brother's earldom in January 1870.
+Aberdeen entered the House of Lords following his succession to his brother's titles in January 1870.
 A Liberal, he was present for William Ewart Gladstone's first Midlothian campaign at Lord Rosebery's house in 1879.
 He became Lord Lieutenant of Aberdeenshire in 1880, served as Lord High Commissioner to the General Assembly of the Church of Scotland from 1881 to 1885 (he held the position again in 1915), and was briefly appointed Lord Lieutenant of Ireland in 1886.
 He became a Privy Counsellor in the same year.

-In 1884, he hosted a dinner at Haddo House honouring William Ewart Gladstone on his tour of Scotland.
-The occasion was captured by the painter Alfred Edward Emslie; the painting is now in the collection of the National Portrait Gallery, London, given by the Marquess's daughter, The Baroness Pentland, in 1953.
+In 1884, he hosted a dinner at Haddo House honouring Gladstone on his tour of Scotland.
+The occasion was captured by the painter Alfred Edward Emslie; the painting is now in the collection of the National Portrait Gallery, London, having been donated by Aberdeen's daughter Marjorie in 1953.

 He was appointed Honorary Colonel of the 1st Aberdeenshire Artillery Volunteers on 14 January 1888 and retained the position with its successors, the 1st Highland Brigade, Royal Field Artillery, until after World War I.

-In 1889 he was chosen as an alderman of the first Middlesex County Council, his address being given as Dollis Hill House, Kilburn, in that county.
+In 1889, he was chosen as an alderman of the first Middlesex County Council, his address being given as Dollis Hill House, Kilburn, in that county.

 In 1891, he bought the Coldstream Ranch in the northern Okanagan Valley in British Columbia and launched the first commercial orchard operations in that region, which gave birth to an industry and settlement colony as other Britons emigrated to the region because of his prestige and bought into the orcharding lifestyle.
 The ranch is today part of the municipality of Coldstream, and various placenames in the area commemorate him and his family, such as Aberdeen Lake and Haddo Creek.

 He served as Governor General of Canada from 1893 to 1898 during a period of political transition.
 He travelled extensively throughout the country and is described as having "transformed the role of Governor General from that of the aristocrat representing the King or Queen in Canada to a symbol representing the interests of all citizens".

 He was made a Knight Grand Cross of the Order of St Michael and St George in 1895.

 He was again appointed Lord Lieutenant of Ireland in 1905, and served until 1915.
-During his tenure he also served as Lord Rector of the University of St Andrews (1913–1916), was created a Knight Companion of the Order of the Thistle (1906), and was created a Knight Grand Cross of the Royal Victorian Order (1911).
+During his tenure he also served as Rector of the University of St Andrews (1913–1916), was created a Knight Companion of the Order of the Thistle (1906), and was created a Knight Grand Cross of the Royal Victorian Order (1911).
 Following his retirement, he was created Earl of Haddo, in the County of Aberdeen, and Marquess of Aberdeen and Temair, in the County of Aberdeen, in the County of Meath and in the County of Argyll, in January 1916.

+Marriage and issue

+In 1877, Aberdeen married Ishbel Marjoribanks (1857–1939), daughter of Sir Dudley Marjoribanks and Isabella Weir-Hogg.
+They had been long-time friends and were first introduced by Arthur Balfour six years earlier while riding at Rotten Row.